Luther Elliss: Coaching career

 Elliss spent two seasons as the team chaplain for the Denver Broncos of the NFL.
 On February 27, 2017, Elliss was announced as the new defensive line coach for the Idaho Vandals football team under head coach Paul Petrino.
 Elliss has been the defensive tackle coach for the Utah Utes Football team under Kyle Whittingham since January 19, 2022.

 Personal life

 Elliss and his wife, Rebecca, have 12 children – seven of whom are adopted.
-Three of his sons, Christian, Kaden, and Noah, play (or played) football for Idaho.
+Four of his sons, Christian, Kaden, Noah, and Jonah, play (or played) football for Idaho.
 In 2019, his son Kaden Elliss was drafted by the New Orleans Saints.
-In the 2021 NFL Draft his son Christian Elliss went undrafted but was later signed as a UDFA by the Minnesota Vikings.
+In the 2021 NFL draft his son Christian Elliss went undrafted but was later signed as a UDFA by the Minnesota Vikings.
 Christian was also Sports Illustrated's secret "Prospect X" for the 2021 draft.
 In 2022, Noah went undrafted and was signed as an UDFA by the Philadelphia Eagles.
+His son, Jonah, played football for Utah and was drafted by the Denver Broncos in 2024.

 Elliss is a former resident of Oakland Township, Michigan, in suburban Detroit.